Membrane fluidity

 In biology, membrane fluidity refers to the viscosity of the lipid bilayer of a cell membrane or a synthetic lipid membrane.
 Lipid packing can influence the fluidity of the membrane.
-Viscosity of the membrane can affect the rotation and diffusion of proteins and other bio-molecules within the membrane, there-by affecting the functions of these things.
+Viscosity of the membrane can affect the rotation and diffusion of proteins and other bio-molecules within the membrane, thereby affecting the functions of these things.

 Membrane fluidity is affected by fatty acids.
 More specifically, whether the fatty acids are saturated or unsaturated has an effect on membrane fluidity.
 Saturated fatty acids have no double bonds in the hydrocarbon chain, and the maximum amount of hydrogen.
-The absence of double bonds decreases fluidity, making the membrane very strong and stacked tightly.
+The absence of double bonds decreases fluidity.
 Unsaturated fatty acids have at least one double bond, creating a "kink" in the chain.
 The double bond increases fluidity.
+While the addition of one double bond raises the melting temperature, research conducted by Xiaoguang Yang et. al. supports that four or more double bonds has a direct correlation to membrane fluidity.
 Membrane fluidity is also affected by cholesterol.
 Cholesterol can make the cell membrane fluid as well as rigid.

 Factors determining membrane fluidity

 Membrane fluidity can be affected by a number of factors.
+The main factors affecting membrane fluidity are environmental (ie. temperature), and compositionally.
 One way to increase membrane fluidity is to heat up the membrane.
 Lipids acquire thermal energy when they are heated up; energetic lipids move around more, arranging and rearranging randomly, making the membrane more fluid.
 At low temperatures, the lipids are laterally ordered and organized in the membrane, and the lipid chains are mostly in the all-trans configuration and pack well together.

 The melting temperature $T_m$ of a membrane is defined as the temperature across which the membrane transitions from a crystal-like to a fluid-like organization, or vice versa.
 This phase transition is not an actual state transition, but the two levels of organizations are very similar to a solid and liquid state.